sigstore/sigstore-blog/content/cosign-releases-bucket-deprecation.md

 uses: sigstore/cosign-installer@v3.1.1
 ```

 We apologize for any inconvenience this may cause.
-Thank you for your continued support of sigstore!
+Thank you for your continued support of Sigstore!